McKinsey & Company agrees to pay $650M for helping Purdue Pharma boost opioid sales

 Since 2021, McKinsey has agreed to pay state and local governments about $765 million in settlements for its role in advising businesses on how to sell more of the powerful prescription painkillers amid a national opioid crisis.

-The consulting firm also agreed last year to pay health care funds and insurance companies $78 million.
+The firm also agreed last year to pay health care funds and insurance companies $78 million.

-The U.S. has been in an addiction and overdose crisis for decades, linked to more than 80,000 deaths in recent years.
-For the past decade, most of the deaths have been attributed to illicit fentanyl, which is laced into many illegal drugs.
-Earlier in the epidemic, prescription pills were the primary cause of death.
+Federal authorities say the deal represents the first time a management consulting firm is being held accountable like this for advising a client to break the law.

+“If a consulting first conspires with a client to engage in criminal conduct, the fact that you’re an outside consultant will not protect you,” said Joshua Levy, U.S. attorney for Massachusetts.

 Three Purdue executives pleaded guilty to misbranding charges in 2007 and the company agreed to pay a fine.
 The company pleaded guilty to criminal charges in 2020 and agreed to $8.3 billion in penalties and forfeitures — most of which will be waived as long as it executes a settlement through bankruptcy court that is still in the works.